iammerrick/grunt-parallel/README.md

 });
 ```

-One might target the task using `grunt parallel:assets`
+One might target the task using `grunt parallel:assets`.
+This would run compass, requirejs, and a custom shell script at the same time, each logging to your console when they are done.

 ## License
 Copyright (c) 2013 Merrick Christensen